 At Cyber-Duck, we pride ourselves on our client workshops and extensive user research.
 Getting to grips with user needs is pivotal for us, so we were excited to outline user trends for the year.

 The more control users have over their experience, the better.
-Likewise, if we can provide tailored experiences, ones that adapt for the needs and behaviours of users, we can make our products more personalised.
+Likewise, if we can provide tailored experiences, ones that adapt to the needs and behaviours of users, we can make our products more personalised.
 What we’re talking about here are things like location-based settings which would automatically detect and change the language of a website; things like the ability to change the design and content of an app, personalising what features are prioritised based on what users prefer; and things like tailored hints and tips that help users to make the most of a product.

 The trick is knowing what features and content users want, when they need it and why they need it.
 That means research, research and more research – you need to work with your users to find out what features are best.
 Data-driven design and a combined CMS/CRM driven approach will be pivotal in this.